 2. EXPLORE THE STREETS OF CHORA

 Chora is Mykonos how you imagine it.
 The beating heart of the island with a maze of narrow whitewashed lanes with colourful windows and doors is a popular attraction for visitors in Mykonos.
 Wander the streets of Chora with colourful bougainvillaea trees and discover many hidden churches.

 Alefkantra is another charming neighbourhood that your trip to Mykonos would not be complete without visiting.
 An elegant housing district named “Little Venice” has got its name due to similarity with Italy`s Venice.
-A scenic district on the western part of the town with a row of buildings with colourful balconies directly on the Aegean Sea edge is one of the most romantic places in Mykonos and one of the best places to watch spectacular sunsets.
+A scenic area on the western part of the town has a row of buildings with colourful balconies directly on the Aegean Sea edge.
+Alefkantra is one of the most romantic places in Mykonos.
+It is also one of the best places to watch spectacular sunsets.

 Watch the sun going down in one of the gorgeous old houses that have been converted into café and restaurants with balconies perched over the sea or admire the famous windmills standing on the hillside above.

 Little Venice is home to many trendy bars and cafes which can be very noisy at night.

 4. KATO MILI WINDMILLS